Thelymitra canaliculata: Taxonomy and naming

 Thelymitra canaliculata was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (canaliculatum) is a Latin word meaning "channelled' or "grooved".

 Distribution and habitat

-The flushed sun orchid grows in isolated populations on the margins of swamps between Augusta and Albany in the Jarrah Forest and Warren biogeographic regions.
+Flushed sun orchid grows in isolated populations on the margins of swamps between Augusta and Albany in the Jarrah Forest and Warren biogeographic regions.

 Conservation

 Thelymitra canaliculata is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.